vegastrike/Vega-Strike-Engine-Source/README.md

 =====================================

-**Basic Installation**
+**How to Run**
 =====================================

-Either install Vega Strike from the binary installer for your platform, or follow the instructions for compiling from source. (`Compiling Vegastrike`, below.)
+Either install Vega Strike from the binary installer for your platform, if available, or follow the instructions for compiling from source. (`Compiling Vegastrike`, below.)

+- Change settings with command `bin/vssetup`
 - Run command `bin/vegastrike` or double-click the executable file in the bin directory.
-- Change settings with command `bin/vssetup`

 **Features**